-Himansh Kohli On His Break Up With Neha Kakkar: I Can’t Change It Now
+Himansh Kohli On His Break-up With Neha Kakkar: I Can’t Change It Now

 Why Himansh Never Spoke About His Break-up

-When asked as to why he didn't share his side of the story post the break-up, Himansh told the leading daily that it has been a year and looking back, he never felt like talking about it.
+When asked why he didn't share his side of the story post the break-up, Himansh told the leading daily that it has been a year and looking back, he never felt like talking about it.

 ‘I Can’t Change It Now’